dmitri-blinov/commons-jexl/README.md

 Development Roadmap
 ----------------------
+The fork is feature complete and stable in both design and implementation, though minor enhancements are likely to come.
-I have no intention of promoting this fork as an alternative implementation, and I would be happy to have all the changes to be backported to the base JEXL library one day, but the decision whether these changes are the ones the JEXL community would benefit from remains at the descretion of the Apache JEXL team.
+I have no intention of promoting this fork as an alternative to the main library, and I would be happy to have all the changes to be backported to the base JEXL library one day, but the decision whether these changes are the ones the JEXL community would benefit from remains at the descretion of the Apache JEXL team.